 That is the doctrine of the Holy Spirit.
 Before Pentecost He would rest on or abide with people for a while, but afterwards He lives in us forever.
 He intercedes for us, convicts of sin, comforts us, gives us joy, enlightens our heart to God’s word, seals us for the day of redemption, and produces godly fruit in our lives.
 But I don’t want to just talk about the DOCTRINE of the Holy Spirit.
 Too often we reduce His presence in our lives to a series of facts and doctrines.
 This is what He does.
 This is why, etc. I want us to think about the REALITY of His presence!
 Think of it for a minute.
 The Spirit of God is dwelling in your heart, strengthening you and helping you to face to the world and have victory.
 This is incredibly comforting and confidence building.
 We don’t need to fear anyone because God is literally with us.
 We can have victory in any situation if we don’t suppress the Spirit.
 The Spirit is in our lives.
 Sometimes when I sin, I realize it is because I quenched the Spirit.
 1 Thess 5:19.
 In my heart I knew something was wrong, warning bells went off.
 Instead of listening I try to block the alert out of mind and go ahead and do the wrong thing.
 Do not quench the Spirit.
 Be filled with the Spirit.
 Praise God for giving us the Spirit.
 Remember that Jesus said it is for the disciples good that He leaves, so that we can receive the Spirit!
 So remember, don’t just consider the Holy Spirit as a doctrine.
 He is a very real presence in our lives and if we let Him will have a very strong and real impact.

-V. God will dwell with those who truly love Him (21-24)
+V. God will dwell with the one who truly loves Him (21-24)

 Once again we see here the importance of loving God and obeying His commandments.
 Here Jesus also tells another important promise connected to loving God.
 If we do love Him and obey Him He will also love us in a special way and show Himself to us even more (He showed Himself to those who loved Him after His resurrection).
 Judas asked a reasonable question.
 Basically, why would Jesus show Himself to some and not others.
 Jesus basically answered that He would show Himself to those who loved Him and belonged to Him.
 He would live with those who believed in and accepted Him.
 The others don’t love Jesus, don’t obey Jesus, and don’t listen to His word.
 Jesus wasn’t going to cast His pearls before swine by disclosing to those kind of people more about Himself.
 If a person hasn’t had faith in what God has already revealed and miraculously done they aren’t likely to have faith in future revelations or miracles.